-VIII.
+VII.
 VIOLENCE

 The threat of violence may be an implied threat or a perceived threat.
-It may take the form of a physical or verbal threat to an individual, a group of people or the institution as a whole.
+It may take the form of a physical or verbal threat to the individual, a group of individuals, or the institution as a whole.

 In the event of a threat of violence the following general steps should be followed: